The Fisherrow Centre is run and governed by the Fisherrow Trust

 The Trustees can be contacted via The Trust Administrator Mrs Jo Law, on:

-From time to time opportunities for new trustees will arise to fulfill the quota of board members.
-We will consider local people who can offer their expertise, skills and knowledge, particularly in the areas of finance and business, to progress the aims and objectives of The Trust.
+We would welcome new trustees to the board.
+We would be particularly intersted local people who can offer their expertise, skills and knowledge, particularly in the areas of finance and business, to progress the aims and objectives of The Trust.